mjbanvard/liftoff-assignments/P2-Project_Outline/README.md

 JavaScript
 Bootstrap
 ### What I'll Have to Learn
-I will have to review and re-teach myself JavaScript, TypeScript, and Angular in order to work on the front-end, which will connect to a Java-based back-end.
-I will also have to learn how to connect my front-end to my back-end, as that was not covered in LC101.
+In addition to reviewing and relearning JaveScript, Angular, and a number of other languages and interfaces that we were introduced to in LaunchCode 101, Part 1, I will be learning how to work remotely with a team.
+We are using Discord and GitKraken to develop a work flow and a communication routine in order to progress on this project.

+Mainly, I am using this group project to train myself in collaboration-in-abstensia.
+This will be the toughest challenge for me.
 ### Project Tracker
 Our group is using a GitKraken board to track project progress. https://app.gitkraken.com/glo/board/XlMj8KMmogAQiwdc